callowayproject/bump-my-version/README.md

 Version-bump your software with a single command!

-A small command line tool to simplify releasing software by updating all version strings in your source code by the correct increment.
-Also creates commits and tags:
+A small command line tool to simplify releasing software by updating all version strings in your source code by the correct increment and optionally commit and tag the changes.

 * version formats are highly configurable
 * works without any source code manager, but happily reads tag information from and writes